zaaraishaq/UPEC-ML-data/README.md

 **🧬 Overview**

-This repository hosts a curated genomic dataset and machine learning feature matrices for Human-Specific Uropathogenic Escherichia coli (UPEC).
-The dataset was designed to facilitate advanced research into urinary tract pathologies, antimicrobial resistance (AMR), and virulence evolution.
+This repository hosts a curated genomic dataset and machine learning feature matrices for Human-Specific Uropathogenic _Escherichia coli_ (UPEC).
+The dataset was designed to facilitate advanced research into:

+🦠 Urinary Tract Pathologies
+💊 Antimicrobial Resistance (AMR)
+🧬 Virulence Evolution

 It consolidates high-dimensional genomic data from public repositories into a unified, machine-learning-ready format.

-🔗 Access the Interactive Database
+🔗 **Access the Interactive Database** https://zaaraishaq.github.io/UPEC-ML-data/

 📉 Data Processing Workflow